 The specification of architectural glazing is always an important part of a modern architectural project.
 This proper consideration and specification process is even more important in harsh environments such as coastal projects and marine environments.

 Specifying the correct glazing in marine environments is highly important.
 Our technical guide below will detail the areas that need to be considered when working on projects on the coast.

-Any property within 5 miles of a sea front is classed as a marine environment and is therefore under the same kind of atmospheres and harsh environments as those directly on sea fronts.
+Any property within 5 miles of a sea front is classed as being in a marine environment.
+Buildings in this area are under the same kind of atmospheres and harsh environments as those directly on sea fronts.

 Properties classed as a marine property will be in atmospheres with much higher than average chemical contents.
 Elements in the air such as salts, chemicals, and deposits from the sea can all affect the external face of buildings.

 The additional salts and corrosive elements in the atmosphere mean that frame finishes and glass need to be engineered to withstand this harsh ecosystem.